 While both will help you, they still have their own distinct advantages.
 The main advantage kickboxing has in a street fight is it’s versatility and range.
 Since you’ve been trained to work with your hands, feet, elbows and knees, you have a whole arsenal of attacks at your disposal.

 Kicks allow you to keep a distance from the attacker, who is likely to use more punches than kicks.
 Boxers, on the other hand, tend to be a bit quicker when defending punches, and since they only train with their hands, can land more powerful punches.
 The only downside both of these will have in a street fight is that out of the ring, there are no rules.
 You may have to deal with someone who has a weapon, or you may have to defend yourself from someone who is trying to wrestle you to the ground, or maybe something else you won’t ever encounter in either sport.

 Which Is Better For Losing Weight?

-Of course, while most people are interested in the fighting aspect of boxing and kickboxing, both sports also burn calories like crazy.
+Of course, while most people are interested in the fighting aspect, both sports also burn calories like crazy.
 According to a Harvard Medical School study, if you weigh 125 lbs. and box for half an hour, you’ll burn 270 calories.
 400 calories if you weigh 185 lbs.
 But if you kickbox for the same amount of time, you’ll burn roughly 300 calories and 444 calories respectively.
-So if you’re looking at the two solely from a weight-loss perspective, kickboxing would be the way to go.
+So if you’re looking at the two solely from a weight-loss perspective, KB would be the way to go.

-While both boxing and kickboxing have many similarities, they also have a vast number of differences.
+While both have many similarities, they also have a vast number of differences.
 The goal of both of them is the same: to beat the other person, but the strategy, technique, origin and how many calories you burn while doing that are quite different from each other.